lsblakk/pystar/docs/webapp.rst

 These files are:

-* __init__.py: An empty file that tells Python that this directory should be considered a Python module.
-Because of the __init__.py file, you can use ''import'' to ''import myproject''.
+* ``__init__.py``: An empty file that tells Python that this directory should be considered a Python module.
+Because of the __init__.py file, you can use ``import`` to ``import myproject``.
-* manage.py: A command-line utility that lets you interact with this Django project in various ways.
+* ``manage.py``: A command-line utility that lets you interact with this Django project in various ways.
 You can read all the details about manage.py in django-admin.py and manage.py.
-* settings.py: Settings/configuration for this Django project.
+* ``settings.py``: Settings/configuration for this Django project.
 Django settings will tell you all about how settings work.
-* urls.py: The URL declarations for this Django project; a "table of contents" of your Django-powered site.
+* ``urls.py``: The URL declarations for this Django project; a "table of contents" of your Django-powered site.
 You can read more about URLs in URL dispatcher.

-The development server
+Start the Development (Local) Server
 -------------------------------------

 Let's verify this worked.
 Run the command: